datastaxdevs/workshop-ai-as-api/README.md

 ```
 SELECT * FROM spam_calls_per_caller
     WHERE caller_id = '127.0.0.1'
-    AND called_hour='2022-02-15 22:00:00.000Z';
+    AND called_hour='2022-02-23 17:00:00.000Z';
 ```
 > For the above to show results, you have to take care of adapting the
 > date and (whole) hour to current time, and possibly the `caller_id`
 > could be edited to reflect what you see from the Swagger `/` response.

-The reason why the call log is partitioned in hourly chunks (and not only per `caller_id`) has to do with the way the Cassandra database, on which Astra DB is built, works; unfortunately this topic would lead us too far away.
+The reason why the call log is partitioned in hourly chunks (and not only by `caller_id`) has to do with the way the Cassandra database, on which Astra DB is built, works: in short we do not want our partitions to grow indefinitely.
+Unfortunately a thorough discussion of this topic would lead us too far away.
 If you are curious, we strongly recommend you start from the exercises [Data modeling by example](https://www.datastax.com/learn/data-modeling-by-example) and [What is Cassandra?](https://www.datastax.com/cassandra).
 You will embark on a long and exciting journey!